openziti/helm-charts/README.md

 ## Contribute

+Before opening a PR, review the contributor guide in [`CONTRIBUTING.md`](./CONTRIBUTING.md).
+If you use an agent file (for example `CLAUDE.md`, `GEMINI.md`, or similar), include a reference to `CONTRIBUTING.md` so automated contributors follow this project's contribution and chart documentation workflow.

 1. Clone this repo.
 1. Optionally, to customize the auto-generated `README.md` file, add a helm-docs template named `README.md.gotmpl` in the chart directory.
 1. Wait for GitHub bot to generate Helm docs in your branch, or run `helm-docs --chart-search-root ./charts/my-new-chart/` locally